Library and Information Science Graduate Degree

 A Graduate Degree that Allows You to Thrive

-The iSchool’s MLIS graduate degree program, ranked third in the nation by U.S. News & World Report, remains competitive by offering:
+The iSchool’s MLIS graduate degree program, ranked second in the nation by U.S. News & World Report, remains competitive by offering:

 - A collegial atmosphere both among students and between students and faculty